SofiaValan/youtube-visualizations-forecasting/README.md

 * Which periods bring us more subscribers and visualization hours?
 Yearly, monthly, weekly.
 * What are the countries that are providing more subscribers and visualization hours?
 * How Google Ads helped to accomplish our target goals?
-* Did the videos promoted had better performance based on the target variables?
+* Did the videos promoted had better performance based on the target variable?
 Are there differences between countries?
 * After the paid campaigns stopped, did the performance of the videos get worse?
 What happened after three months?
+And one year?

 One of the challenges that I had to face was getting the organic hours watched.
 In order to get this metric, I needed to create a new API request with the traffic source.
 That allowed me to exclude the traffic source 'Advertising' to get the number of organic hours watched.